Transforma logo

 This sub-section of the report explains how rapid industrialisation in developing countries, coupled with the depletion of non-renewable energy sources and an innate desire to reduce harmful emissions will propel the market for connected batteries (rising from the increasing dependence on alternative renewable energy sources and subsequent need for energy storage).

 It also explains how the introduction of a battery energy storage system (BESS) is encouraging initiatives by various governments for large-scale energy storage projects.
-For instance, such projects have also become critical for the UK to connect more renewable capacity onto its grid network and achieve 2050 net-zero goals.
+For instance, such projects have also become critical for the UK to connect more renewable capacity onto its grid network and achieve its 2050 net-zero goals.
 It also takes into account the ongoing war between Ukraine and Russia, which has increased the dependence on renewable energy sources, indirectly increasing the adoption of connected batteries.
-It also mentions how the drastically changing weather pattern around the world is resulting in more cases of grid failures (like in Texas in 2021) and how it will increase the adoption of batteries and other smart grid technologies.
+It also mentions how the drastically changing weather patterns around the world are resulting in more cases of grid failures (like in Texas in 2021) and how it will increase the adoption of batteries and other smart grid technologies.

 Reduction in demand for nuclear energy

 This sub-section of the report talks about how decreasing dependence on nuclear energy (by major economies such as Germany) will also accelerate the usage of renewable resources (such as connected batteries) and make load balancing even more critical.
+It then explains that currently, grid-scale batteries are mostly focused on advanced economies like the US, China, and South Korea, but this situation is changing, and in a tabular format, provides some government initiatives regarding grid-scale battery storage systems.
+To cite an example from the report, in December 2023, the Indian government launched two schemes (Viability Gap Funding and Production-Linked Incentive Scheme) worth INR181 billion (USD2.2 billion) to make battery storage more affordable.

 Microgrid Batteries

 This section of the report defines microgrid and their usage (such as energy generation and storage for a defined area or boundary).
 It also talks about the reasons behind their increased adoption in rapidly developing nations (including unreliable or underdeveloped national grids) and explains how they integrate distributed generation and energy storage units to fulfil local energy demands.
+It then explains that most microgrid deployments result from government funding or incentives and then, in a tabular format, lists some examples of microgrid grants and funds.
+For instance, New York has established a USD40 million grant for community microgrid projects.

-It also discusses how the proliferation of microgrids has stimulated the widespread deployment of BESS for a range of applications (like rapid spinning reserve) and how BESS can be deployed for short-term, mid-term, and long-term usage.
+It then discusses how the proliferation of microgrids has stimulated widespread deployment of BESS for a range of applications (like rapid spinning reserve) and how BESS can be deployed for short-term, mid-term, and long-term usage.
 It also mentions the connectivity technologies that they use to pass monitored data between the batteries and the communication gateways.

 In-building Connected Batteries